Copyright © Division of Cognitive Neuroscience

 Evaluation

-- By presenting a paper you can earn up to 10-16 points, depending on the length & difficulty of the paper and the quality of your presentation.
+- Papers: by presenting a paper you can earn up to 10-16 points, depending on the length & difficulty of the paper and the quality of your presentation.

-- For 4 credits, you may also earn up to 20-25 points by writing an essay (Referat) about applications of machine learning to a field of your choice (e.g. neuroimaging, neuroprosthetics, behavioral genetics) or by completing a miniproject where you would apply one or more machine learning methods to a problem of your choice (for the latter, some proficiency with Matlab or other package you would use for the analysis is necessary.
+- For 4 credits, you may also earn up to 10-25 points by writing an essay (Referat) about applications of machine learning to a field of your choice or by completing a miniproject where you would apply one or more machine learning methods to a problem of your choice (for the latter, some proficiency with Matlab or other package you would use for the analysis is necessary.
 I could help you with the miniproject, but I would not teach you Matlab/programming basics)

-For a pass with 2 credits you need to earn at least 24 pts, which can be achieved by regular attendance + 1 paper presentation.
+For a pass with 2 ECTS credits you need to earn at least 24 pts, which can be achieved by regular attendance, exercises / quiz and 1 paper presentation.

 Gedi Luksys